albert-killer/CarND-Model-Predictive-Control/README.md

 The **cost function** is designed to set different emphasis on the effect of certain states actuations.
 This  way a focus can be set on the car keeping on track over the regulation to a constant speed level for example.
 In addition erratic behaviour like sudden and extreme changes of steering angle can be avoided systematically.

 The presented algorithm uses the **optimization solver** *[Ipopt](https://projects.coin-or.org/Ipopt)*.
-The solver takes all state and actuator variables in a single vector and returns the control inputs that minimizes the cost function.
+The solver takes all state and actuator variables in a single vector and returns control inputs that minimizes the cost function.

 ## Timestep Length and Elapsed Duration